A perspective on political fights

 Ultimately, of course, the argument was won for the interventionists by Adolf Hitler’s merciless attempt to enslave all of Europe.

 Lindbergh’s reputation never quite recovered from his two-year fight against Roosevelt.
-He spent the last quarter of his life in obscurity and died in Kipahulu in 1974.
+He spent the last quarter of his life in obscurity and died at Kipahulu in 1974.

 We’d recommend “Those Angry Days” as a great historical read — and for perspective on political arguments in the United States.